nkorsakov-tw/qa.md/test-plan.md

 You can deliberately enter the incorrect information to observe how the system will react on this.

+Try to find a complex issue using the unity of other cases.
+It can be a combination of the 'Error cases', 'Corner cases', and 'Test cases'.

 **Extremal values**

 - Create 20 discounts and observe how it will work in the POS.
 Would the discounts available, how they will be placed in the discount list?